ghaerdi/game-of-checkers/README.md

 #   -Tiempo de culminación.
 #   -Evaluaciones y cursos son en “ingles” totalmente.
 #   -Debe hacer provecho del uso de GIT & Github.

+Run damas.py for run the programm.
+At the moment we are working whit the controller-->